Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 #### Cancellation Tokens

 `IVariantFeatureManager` incorporates cancellation tokens into the methods of `IFeatureManager`.
-To migrate from the old interface, simply use the new one, and adjust calls to `IsEnabledAsync` or `GetFeatureNamesAsync` to include a `CancellationToken`.
+For existing apps to take advantage of cancellation tokens, use the `IVariantFeatureManager` interface instead and adjust calls to `IsEnabledAsync` or `GetFeatureNamesAsync` to include a `CancellationToken`.

 #### Status field